 - Working with the Hand Up Program, another agency/caseworker, staffing company, or other entity that can verify that you are working towards gaining employment.

-- NOTE: If you need help with interview clothing (men only), we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.
+- NOTE: If you need help with interview or work clothing, we can provide assistance on a case-by-case basis even if you don’t have a voucher or letter of verification.

 What We Need From You

-- Sign a Release of Information form between Homeless Gear and the Larimer County Workforce Center.
+- Sign a Release of Information form between Homeward Alliance and the Larimer County Workforce Center.
 The Workforce Center helps us gather and track programmatic data.
 Your personal information will not be shared with any other entity.

 - Fill out a basic intake sheet to gather characteristics about your job criteria.